What is GDPR?

 How does EduKit protect personal data and where is it processed?

 Our platform and customer data are stored on compliant cloud infrastructure.
 Our servers are hosted by Amazon Web Services (AWS) in Ireland to ensure customer data is retained within the European Economic Area (EEA).
-We use multiple protective layers within the AWS platform to protect our services, including encryption and firewalling.
+Sensitive data is encrypted within the database.
 We have completed a full 3rd-party audit.

 We store business data within selected cloud platforms, including services like Google Drive, JotForm and HubSpot CRM.
 We will only use platforms whose information security practices we approve.
 These are tools we use to operate our business, for purposes such as billing and invoice information, support cases, and marketing engagement.

 Our Data Protection Officer (DPO) is qualified lawyer with expertise in GDPR matters.

 Where it is necessary to access customer data, for example to investigate a support case, only approved EduKit support and technical staff can access it.